 One of those days, huh?

-If a coworker tells you that they've "had one of those days", you don't necessarily have to ask them about it.
-Part of the attitude that this phrase expresses is the feeling that bad days sometimes happen and can't be helped.
+If your coworker tells you that they've "had one of those days", you don't really have to ask them about it.
+"It's been one of those days" expresses the feeling that bad days sometimes happen and can't be avoided.